samelstob/notes/management-notes/rothman/manage-your-project-portfolio.md

 # 2. See Your Future

-" You may have loud discussions about which project really is number one.
+"You may have loud discussions about which project really is number one.
 And, as you work through those decisions, you'll discover that you are performing the difficult work of leading the organization by deciding what to do now, what to do later, and what not to do."